ksvedal/uu-chrome-extension/README.md

 #### WCAG

 The module WCAG is responsible for everything related to the semi-automatic test happening in the backend.
 While the server module is responsible for handling all incoming requests, and sending a response back to the client.
-This module is responsible for all of the interaction with the database and getting the computed properties from the accessibility tree, by querying the DOM of a specific website.
-This functionality is being implemented in the accessibility module in the backend because it proved to be challenging to get it to work in the frontend.
+This WCAG module is responsible for all of the interaction with the database and getting the computed properties from the accessibility tree.
+This accessibility module is implemented in the backend because it proved to be challenging to get it to work in the frontend, and it is only available in a dev branch, as it is still in development.

 ## Contributors